Water play is one of the best kinds of play for young children. It’s fun but also highly beneficial for development.

 As children fill and pour from different-sized containers they learn about volume and capacity They experience concepts such as full/empty and more/less.

 They also learn about displacement when they put objects/themselves into the water, as well as conservation – that the amount of water remains the same when poured into a container of a different shape.

 Water play also allows children to experience science concepts in a hands-on way.
 Children learn early physics by discovering the properties of water, such as:

-- Water influences the texture of sand as you add more water or let it dry
+- Water influences the texture of the sand as you add more water or let it dry.

 5. Language and Vocabulary